Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures

 Each set of coefficients $s_i$ identifies a texture group, and within each texture group we have three probability values, one for each value of $h$.
 Since the probabilities sum up to 1, each texture group can be represented as a plane, and more specifically, as a triangle in a plane, since the probabilities are also non-negative.
 This is the representation shown in Figure~\ref{fig:ternary_analysis}C, D and used in subsequent figures.
 For compactness of notation, when referring to the coefficients $s_i$, we write $+$ and $-$ instead of $+1$ and $-1$, and omit coefficients that are 0, \emph{e.g.,} $\texfull{\sigma}{+}{-}{}{-}$ instead of $\texfull{\sigma}{+1}{-1}{0}{-1}$.
 We also use $\gamma$ (rather than the generic symbol $\sigma$) for 1-point correlations, $\beta$ for 2-point correlations, $\theta$ for 3-point correlations, and $\alpha$ for 4-point correlation, matching the notation used in the binary case~\citep{Victor2012, Hermundstad2014}.
 For instance, $\texiiv\beta+-$ is the plane identified by the linear combination $A_1 - A_3 \pmod {3}$.

-\paragraph{Texture analysis and synthesis} Finding the location in texture space that matches the statistics of a given image patch is straightforward given the definition above: we simply glide a $2\times 2$ block\footnote{As a technical detail, we glide the smallest shape that contains non-zero coefficients.
+\paragraph{Texture analysis and synthesis} Finding the location in texture space that matches the statistics of a given image patch is straightforward given the definition above: we simply glide a $2\times 2$ block over the image patch and count the fraction of locations where the combination $s_1 A_1 + s_2 A_2 + s_3 A_3 + s_4 A_4$ takes each of its possible values modulo three, for each texture group identified by the coefficients $s_i$.
+(As a technical detail, we glide the smallest shape that contains non-zero coefficients.